-Whether the Court should issue a writ of habeas corpus on the ground that Johnson v.
+The question presented is whether the Court should issue a writ of mandamus to the U.S. Court of Appeals for the Tenth Circuit, ordering that court to authorize under Section 2244(b)(3) a second motion for collateral relief under Section 2255 in petitioner's case, on the grounds that Johnson v.
 United States, 135 S. Ct.
-2551 (2015), has been, or should be, made retroactively applicable by this Court to cases on collateral review.
+2551 (2015), has been made retroactively applicable by this Court to cases on collateral review.